nixlovemi/instagram-embed-photo-wp/EmbedInsta/readme.txt

     * Lightweight (+/- 9kb)
     * Easy install and configuration.
 We just need two parameters to be ready to go!
     * Responsive.
 We're using the Instagram library to create the box They know how to do it =)
     * Shortcode.
-After configure the plugin you just need to use [instagram_embed_photo_wp] whenever you want the box to appear.
+After configure the plugin you just need to use [social_embed_photo_wp] whenever you want the box to appear.
     * No dependencies.
 Just install the plugin and it'll work beautifully.

 == Installation ==